$90 Real Food Grocery Budget for a Family of 5

 - 80/20 rule – 80% of what we eat is good and mostly nourishing.
 20% is pizza and cake at birthday parties, cold cereal, etc.

 We will try to follow these guidelines while sticking to a grocery budget of $90 a week.
-When I asked for input on Instagram, the Cheapskate Cooks List, and the Cheapskate Cooks Facebook Group, Most people agreed that $100-$125 a week is reasonable for a family of 5 big eaters.
+When I asked for input on Instagram, and the Cheapskate Cooks List, Most people agreed that $100-$125 a week is reasonable for a family of 5 big eaters.

 Since #RealFoodCheap is about trying to save the most amount of money while eating well, I decided to try $90 a week.
 If you are paying off debt or trying to make ends meet, $90 is probably more realistic.
 I know it has been for us.